growth-astro/growth-school-2020/docs/documentation.md

 * How to add new students: add to the `Participants` at https://github.com/orgs/growth-astro-school/teams
   * The first time an admin logs in we need to grant access to the right organization
   * Can be controlled through "[Third-party applications](Screen%20Shot%202020-07-24%20at%2011.41.49%20AM.png)" tab in settings for admins
-* How to add new TAs: add to the `TAs` at https://github.com/orgs/growth-astro-school/teams
+* How to add new Tutors: add to the `Tutors` at https://github.com/orgs/growth-astro-school/teams
 * How to (re)start the server to test/deploy changes
   * For an individual look under `Control Panel` (upper right) where you can shut down/restart your server